Sunday, September 8, 2024

 Horrific assault prompts suicide at old Amador County Courthouse

-On Monday, February 22, 1909, a man by the name Joseph Coholich committed a very heinous crime.
+On Monday, February 22, 1909, a man by the name Joseph Coholich committed a very heinous crime in Amador County.
 Now, the newspapers reported his last name as Chahalich or sometimes Chachalich, and even his Find-a-Grave memorial spelled his name as Choalich, but his death record in the California Death Index was recorded as Coholich.

 Per the Amador Dispatch, dated February 26, 1909: